 Salary and Job Outlook

 Optician assisting is an entry-level job well suited for students working on an optician program or degree.
-According to the U.S. Bureau of Labor Statistics, the job outlook for opticians is far above the outlook for the job market as a whole.
+According to the U.S. Bureau of Labor Statistics, the job outlook for opticians is above the average for the job market as a whole.